Nominal type system: Nominal typing

 Nominal typing means that two variables are type-compatible if and only if their declarations name the same type.
 For example, in C, two struct types with different names in the same translation unit are never considered compatible, even if they have identical field declarations.

 However, C also allows a typedef declaration, which introduces an alias for an existing type.
-These are merely syntactical and do not differentiate the type from its alias for the purpose of type checking.
+These are merely syntactic and do not differentiate the type from its alias for the purpose of type checking.
 This feature, present in many languages, can result in a loss of type safety when (for example) the same primitive integer type is used in two semantically distinct ways.
 Haskell provides the C-style syntactic alias in the form of the type declaration, as well as the newtype declaration that does introduce a new, distinct type, isomorphic to an existing type.

 Nominal subtyping

 In a similar fashion, nominal subtyping means that one type is a subtype of another if and only if it is explicitly declared to be so in its definition.
 Nominally-typed languages typically enforce the requirement that declared subtypes be structurally compatible (though Eiffel allows non-compatible subtypes to be declared).
 However, subtypes which are structurally compatible "by accident", but not declared as subtypes, are not considered to be subtypes.

-C++, C#, Java, Kotlin, Objective-C, Delphi, Swift, Julia and Rust all primarily use both nominal typing and nominal subtyping.
+C++, C#, Java, Kotlin, Objective-C, Delphi, Swift, Julia, and Rust all use mostly both nominal typing and subtyping.

 Some nominally-subtyped languages, such as Java and C#, allow classes to be declared final (or sealed in C# terminology), indicating that no further subtyping is permitted.